Mangopay/mangopay2-php-sdk/README.md

         $this->mangoPayApi = new MangoPay\MangoPayApi();
         $this->mangoPayApi->Config->ClientId = 'your-client-id';
         $this->mangoPayApi->Config->ClientPassword = 'your-client-password';
         $this->mangoPayApi->Config->TemporaryFolder = '/some/path/';
         //$this->mangoPayApi->Config->BaseUrl = 'https://api.sandbox.mangopay.com';
     }

     public function verifyRateLimits()
     {
-        // This is an arary of 4 RateLimit objects.
+        // This is an array of 4 RateLimit objects.
         $rateLimits = $this->mangoPayApi->RateLimits;
         print "There were " . $rateLimits[0]->CallsMade . " calls made in the last 15 minutes\n";
         print "You can do " . $rateLimits[0]->CallsRemaining . " more calls in the next 15 minutes\n";